Makktu/StarDrifter-2025/README.md

 	- make 'fog' affect speed (why? because!)
 	- make the barrier power nodes (if the concept stays) part of the barrier scene
 	- get a ruined planet/space station in there - decor for the environment too

+### Thu 13 March 2025
+Started on fog-speed effect - focus on that tomorrow

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++